How Long Do Points Last on My Driver’s License?

 Published on 7/17/2023

 The above is the timeline for insurance purposes.
 This is not the same for DMV purposes.
 For DMV purposes it works as follows: The DMV can take action against your license if you amass certain violations within a certain time.
 The action they take may include driver assessment fees, suspension, and revocation.
 The relevant time period in which violations combine to trigger DMV action is always 18 months.
 For DMV purposes, the only relevant date is the date of violation.
 Obviously, no action is taken until there is a conviction, but upon conviction, the DMV will always look back at the date of the violation.
-The DMV will look at the 18 months preceding the date of violation and 18 months subsequent to the date of the violation.
+The DMV will look at the 18 months preceding the date of violation and the 18 months subsequent to the date of the violation.
 Any other violations during that period (for which there was a conviction) will combine.
 The typical consequence of combining violations is the imposition of a driver responsibility assessment fee.
 More serious sanctions include suspension or revocation.
 The DMV action is almost always automated and taken pursuant to the entry of a court order.
 There is almost no human involved.

 An important note when discussing DMV action.
 A violation appearing on your record does not mean a lot.
 A violation can appear on your record, but the violation “expired” because it was more than 18 months ago and there are no other open or closed cases within 18 months.
 On the other hand, a violation can already be off your record, but it is still counted towards future action regarding other violations committed within the same 18 months.